 - do so within a reasonable time and without significant inconvenience to the consumer

 - bear any necessary costs incurred in doing so, including, in particular, the cost of any labour, materials or postage

 However, the consumer does not have the right to remedy a quality defect by means of repair or replacement if it is either:

 - disproportionate compared to another available remedy

-For example, a consumer downloads a film on to his device, which has no sound, and the trader agrees that they are responsible for the quality defect.
-For the consumer to request a repair to the digital content on his device it would be disproportionate compared to the trader providing a replacement download to resolve the problem.
+For example, a consumer downloads a film on to their device, which has no sound, and the trader agrees that they are responsible for the quality defect.
+For the consumer to request a repair to the digital content on their device it would be disproportionate compared to the trader providing a replacement download to resolve the problem.